-We’ll be returning to the Bryn Celli Ddu landscape on Anglesey, for the third season of our public archaeology project between the 11-24 of June 2017.
+We’ll be returning to the Bryn Celli Ddu landscape on Anglesey, for the fourth season of our public archaeology project between in 2018, dates will be announced in Spring of 2018.

 The project will continue to focus on the landscape surrounding one of Wales’ famous Neolithic passage tombs – Bryn Celli Ddu, exploring hidden features that have been previously overlooked.

 Until recently, not much archaeological attention has been paid to Bryn Celli Ddu’s wider surroundings.
 This is something that our excavation hopes to rectify – a collaboration between Cadw (the Welsh government’s historic environment service), Manchester Metropolitan University and the University of Central Lancashire.

 During the project, we have spent time re-examining the known rock art, which saw the decorated outcrop next to Bryn Celli Ddu excavated for the first time.
 Our excavation suggested that the outcrop could be as much as three times larger than previously thought, so the known cupmarks may represent just the tip of the iceberg – though as the site is so disturbed by later quarrying, we can only speculate as to whether the ancient artwork might have originally been more extensive.

 But that was only the start of the story.
 On rising ground within sight of Bryn Celli Ddu, and with views of prominent landmarks such as the Snowdonia mountain range, we discovered four new unrecorded rock art outcrops.